 operates with diligence, fairness, and transparency, preventing any conflict of interest in managing the portal to harm the interests of both Investors and Issuers.
 It ensures equal treatment of the offer recipients who happen to be in the same conditions;

-provides in a detailed, correct, clear, non-misleading way, and in full, all information to Investors regarding the Offer provided by the Offeror so that they can understand the nature of the investment, the type of financial instruments offered, and the risks connected to them to make conscious investment decisions;
+provides in a detailed, correct, clear, non-misleading way, and in full, all information to Investors regarding the offer provided by the Issuer so that they can understand the nature of the investment, the type of financial instruments offered, and the risks connected to them to make conscious investment decisions;

 the types of services and operations, also through online portals, as well as the financial instruments that the Investor is familiar with;

 the nature, volume, and frequency of operations on financial instruments, also through online portals, carried out by the Investor and when performed;

 the level of education, the profession, or, if relevant, the Investors' previous profession.

 If the manager believes that the tool is inappropriate for the client, then he/she will warn him/her of this situation, including through electronic communication systems.